Table Manners Guide

 Placing the Napkin in Your Lap.
 Place the napkin in your lap immediately upon seating.
-If there is one, wait for the host or hostess to take his or her napkin off the table and place it in his or her lap.
+If there is a host or hostess, wait for him or her to take their napkin off the table and place it in his or her lap.
 (An exception to this rule is buffet-style meals, where you should unfold your napkin when you start eating.)

 Unfolding the Napkin.
 Unfold your napkin in one smooth motion without "snapping" or "shaking" it open.